puniverse/comsat/docs/index.md

 {:.alert .alert-info}
 **Note**: A method that makes use of the API and runs in a fiber must be declared [suspendable](http://puniverse.github.io/quasar/manual/core.html#fibers) (normally by declaring `throws SuspendExecution`).

 Normally, Comsat transforms asynchronous (callback based) API into fiber-blocking operations.
-JDBC, however, has no asynchronous API. comsat-jdbc simply runs the actual thread-blocking JDBC operations in a thread pool, and blocks the calling fiber until the operation has completed execution in the thread pool.
+JDBC, however, has no asynchronous API. c`omsat-jdbc` simply runs the actual thread-blocking JDBC operations in a thread pool, and blocks the calling fiber until the operation has completed execution in the thread pool.
 As a result, you will not get any scalability benefits by calling your database in fibers (unlike, say, calling web services), because an OS thread will still block on every JDBC call.
 In practice, though, it matters little, as your database is likely to be a narrower bottleneck than the OS scheduler anyway.

 {:.alert .alert-warn}
 **Note**: Your application may only may direct use of the Comsat JDBC data source, because methods calling the API must be declared suspendable (or run on regular threads).
 Database access frameworks (like various ORM solutions) that make use of JDBC cannot use this data source and be used in Quasar fibers.
 In the future, we will provide separate integration module for some popular database access libraries.